datacarpentry/spreadsheet-ecology-lesson/episodes/04-quality-control.md

  Remember to expand your sort in order to prevent data corruption.
 Expanding your sort ensures that
 > the the all the data in one row move together instead of only sorting a single column in isolation as shown in the screenshot.

-Let's try do the following sorting challange:
+Let's try do the following sorting exersize:

-> Challenge:
+> ## Exersize:
 >
 > Download this data file based on the 2013 survey data to your computer: src="https://figshare.com/articles/survey_data_messy_quality_control/4830016"
 >